jalandis/congress-ember/README.md

 This will spin up a [local Ember site](http://localhost:4200) with live-reload for convenient developement but the [Congressional Go API](https://github.com/jalandis/congress-go-api) server will still be needed for data access.
 See the [Congression Go API README](https://github.com/jalandis/congress-go-api/blob/master/README.md) for instructions on the setup of this required component.

+The site should be accessible from **http://localhost:4200** while the docker container is running.

 ## Prerequisites

 You will need the following things properly installed on your computer.